-Bui Van Trung (m) is the patriarch of a Hoa Hao Buddhist family with a long history of being victim of religious persecution.
+(2) Bui Van Trung (m) is the patriarch of a Hoa Hao Buddhist family with a long history of religious persecution.
 Several members of his family have been imprisoned due to their faith.
 Mr. Trung and one of his sons are currently behind bars for the second time.
-Following the tradition of Hoa Hao Buddhism, in 2005 he built a prayer hall in the yard of his house in An Phu District, An Giang Province, to provide fellow Hoa Hao Buddhists with a place for congregating, studying the Hoa Hao scripture, praying, and engaging in celebrations and other religious rituals.
-The authorities accused Mr. Trung of opposing the law, which required that all religious entities be registered, and ordered him to close the prayer hall.
-Mr. Trung considered the prayer hall to be within the privacy of his home and refused to comply.
-The government has since harassed and physically assaulted his family members and guests to the prayer hall.
-Failing to force him and his family members to dissolve the prayer hall and join the state-controlled Hoa Hao Buddhist Congregation, in 2012 the government arrested Mr Trung and his son, Bui Van Tham.
-In January 2013 Mr. Trung was sentenced to four years and his son two and a half years in prison on charges of "opposing officials performing their duty."
-In 2014, Mr. Trung's son-in-law, Nguyen Van Minh, also got arrested and sentenced to two-and-a-half years imprisonment.
-Less than a year after Mr. Trung's release from prison, he and his son Tham were arrested again in June 2017 when they and other Buddhist adherents gathered at the family's prayer hall for the commemoration of the death of his mother.
-He was tried on 9 February 2018 along with five other Hoa Hao Buddhists under Article 245 of the 1999 Penal Code, "causing public disorder."
-He and his son each received a six years prison sentence.
-His daughter, Bui Thi Bich Tuyen, was sentenced to 3 years in prison, and his wife, Le Thi Hen, to 2 years of suspended sentence on account of her poor health.
-On May 24, 2018, their appeal was denied by a people's court in An Giang Province and the sentences where upheld.
+In Vietnam, religious laws require all religious entities to register and be approved by the authorities in order to practice.
+Mr. Trung, however, adhered to the independent home-worship concept of Hoa Hoa Buddhism.
+Therefore, in 2005 Mr. Trung built a Prayer Hall in the yard of his house in An Phu District, An Giang Province, to provide fellow Hoa Hao Buddhist adherents with a place for congregating, studying the Hoa Hao scripture, praying, and engaging in celebrations and other religious rituals.
+The authorities accused Mr. Trung of opposing the religious laws and ordered him to close the Prayer Hall.
+Mr. Trung, his family members, and participants of religious activities held at his private Prayer Hall and join the state-controlled Hoa Hao Buddhist Congregation, Mr Trung and his son, Bui Van Tham, were arrested in 2012.
+In January 2013 Mr. Trung was sentenced to four years in prison on charges of 'opposing officials performing their duty'.
+His son received two-and-a-half-year sentence.
+In 2014, Mr. Trung's son-in-law also got arrested and sentenced to two-and-a-half years imprisonment.
+All three served their full sentence.
+Less than a year since his release from prison, Mr Trung and his son Bui Van Tham were arrested again in June 2017 when they and other Buddhist adherents gathered at the Prayer Hall for the commemoration of the death of his mother.
+He was tried on 9 February 2018 along with five other Hoa Hao Buddhists under Article 245 of the 1999 Penal Code, "causing public disorder" He and his son, Bui Van Tham, each received a six years prison sentence.
+His daughter, Bui Thi Bich Tuyen, was sentenced to 3 years in prison, and his wife, Le Thi Hen, received 2 years of suspended sentence on account of her poor health.
+Their appeal was denied by a Vietnamese court in An Giang Province and the sentences where upheld on May 24, 2018.

-Hoang Duc Binh (a.k.a.
-Hoang Binh) (m) is the vice-president of the independent Viet Labor Movement, and a well-known blogger who has covered news on the Formosa-caused environmental disaster in the central coastal provinces of Vietnam.
-On Monday 15 May 2017, Mr Binh was travelling in a car with Catholic priest Nguyen Dinh Thuc from the Song Ngoc parish in Dien Chau district to Vinh City.
+(3) Hoang Duc Binh (a.k.a.
+Hoang Binh) (m) is the vice-president of the independent Viet Labor Movement, and a well-known blogger who has covered news on the Formosa environmental disaster in the central coastal provinces of Vietnam.
+On Monday 15 May 2017, Mr Binh was travelling in a car with Catholic priest Nguyen Dinh Thuc from the Song Ngoc parish in Dien Chau district to Vinh city.
 Their car was stopped by police in Dien Chau district and police violently removed Binh from the car.
-According to the arrest order, Mr Binh faced the charges of "resisting persons in the performance of their official duties" under Article 257 and "Abusing democratic freedoms to infringe upon the interests of the State, the legitimate rights and interests of organizations and/or citizens" under Article 258 of the 1999 Penal Code (abuse of democratic freedoms).
-On February 6, 2018, he was sentenced to 14 years in prison: seven years for each of the charges.
+According to the arrest order, Mr Binh would face charges of "resisting persons in the performance of their official duties" under Article 257 and "Abusing democratic freedoms to infringe upon the interests of the State, the legitimate rights and interests of organizations and/or citizens" under Article 258 of the 1999 Penal Code(abuse of democratic freedoms).
+He was supposed to face trial on January 25, 2018 but the trial was postponed to February 6, 2018.
+He received a fourteen years sentence: seven years for "abusing democratic freedoms to infringe state interests" and seven years for "opposing officials on duty".
 On April 24, 2018, his appeal was denied and his 14 year sentence was upheld by a court in Nghe An province.